 - Preliminary Ph.D.
 Qualifying Examination Form.
 This form formally announces the student's matriculation into the Ph.D. program.
 This must be filled out and submitted to the departmental Graduate Administrative Assistant within four weeks of student matriculation.

 - The Plan of Study must be filled out and signed by the members of the student's Advisory Examination Committee.
 It is the responsibility of the student to acquire all necessary signatures.
 The Plan of Study formalizes the student's Advisory Examination Committee and the agreement with the committee regarding the student's intentions.
-This form must be completed by the student, signed, and submitted to the departmental Graduate Administrative Assistant no later than the end of the student's first semester.
+This form must be completed and all signatures obtained no later than the end of the student's first semester.
+The complete and signed form is to be submitted to the LCSEE Program Coordinator and Statler Office of Student Services.
 Absent this form on record, there can be no assurances that any work done by the student will result in acceptable credit for graduation.

 - Once the student feels prepared to undertake the formal Qualifying Exam, the Request for Ph.D.
 Qualifying Examination must be filled out and submitted to the Graduate Administrative Assistant.
 To emphasize, the Qualifying Exam process is complex and it is the responsibility of the student to complete all preparation correctly.
 PhD students must make the first attempt to pass the qualifying exam within 14 months of their enrollment if they already have an MS degree from LCSEE, or within 26 months otherwise.